 Mental Health in Schools: Going Above and Beyond

 The Healthcare Foundation is a proud supporter of theTeam Success counseling program at Healdsburg, Windsor and Cloverdale unified school districts.
-Funding for the Team Success program is a collaborative effort with the John Jordan Foundation and Global Sports Development Foundation to support ongoing mental health counseling services to local high school students.
+Funding for the Team Success program is a collaborative effort with the John Jordan Foundation and the Foundation for Global Sports Development to support ongoing mental health counseling services to local high school students.
 SOS Community Counseling is the Team Success service provider.

 When the Team Success program had to abruptly shift online this past spring due to COVID-19 prevention measures, the transition was relatively straightforward, according to SOS Community Counseling’s executive director, Becky Ennis.
 Counselors continued to meet with the same individual students and families and groups they’d been meeting with before the shelter-in-place order was made, only now they were meeting online or over the phone.
 But several months into the pandemic, with a new academic year in full swing and schools remaining closed, Becky and her team are having to rethink their old ways of doing things.